TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 These are useful mvc settings about error handling:

 `mvc.callDefaultActionIfActionCantBeResolved`
-    Will cause the controller to show it's default action e.g. if the called action is not allowed by the controller.
+    Will cause the controller to show its default action e.g. if the called action is not allowed by the controller.

 `mvc.throwPageNotFoundExceptionIfActionCantBeResolved`